kingmaxkulick/infotainment_dashboard/README.md

 # Infotainment Dashboard
-PyQt6-based graphical interface for displaying vehicle information and controls.
+PyQt6-based gui for displaying vehicle information and controls.

 ## Overview
-This application provides a modern, touch-friendly dashboard interface for vehicle information.
+This application provides a touch screen dashboard interface for vehicle information.
 It displays vehicle state, metrics, and fault information in real-time, with support for multiple widget layouts and a charging state popup.

 ## System Architecture
 ```mermaid